Emile Bernard (1868-1941)

-We Perform Emile Bernard art authentication.
-Emile Bernard appraisal.
-Emile Bernard certificates of authenticity (COA).
-Emile Bernard analysis, research, scientific tests, full art authentications.
+We perform Emile Bernard art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Emile Bernard or we will sell it for you.

 Born in Lille, France, Emile Bernard was a Symbolist painter.
 Bernard would become a great influence to painters like Gauguin and Van Gogh, and paved the way for the Cloisonnism and Synthesism movements.
 Some of Bernard’s earliest works are very reminiscent to the style that Gauguin would later develop for his portrayals of Tahitian women, such as this painting by Bernard entitled “Woman with Haystacks, Brittany.”